SakshiDubey1122/Clinical-Data-Management-System/README.md

 Install packages via:
 pip install -r requirements.txt

+4- Repository Initialization Commands bash git init git add .
+git commit -m "<message>"
+git remote add origin <https://github.com/SakshiDubey1122/Clinical-Data-Management-System.git>
+git push -u origin main

-4- How to Use
+5- How to Use
 Login using credentials from data/Credentials.csv
 Use available UI buttons based on your role:
 Admin/Nurse/Clinician: Add, remove, count, view statistics or view patients
 Management: Click "View Stats" to generate a visual dashboard.
 The dashboard is saved in output/dashboard.png

-5- Output Files
+Output Files
 output/updated_patient_data.csv: Modified patient records output/dashboard.png: Stats dashboard for management

-6- Additional Notes
+Additional Notes
 If login fails, the attempt is logged in usage_log.csv Only management users can access the visual dashboard Data files must be present in the data/ folder with exact headers Dashboard errors are gracefully handled if image rendering fails

-7- See UML_Diagram.png in the project root for class and interaction structure.
+See UML_Diagram.png in the project root for class and interaction structure.